-Ian completed his PhD at the University of British Columbia in 1999, before working as a post-doctoral research fellow at McGill University for two years.
-He started at Queen's in 2000, and he has been a visiting professor at Yale University, and the University of Colorado at Boulder.
+Ian completed his PhD at the University of British Columbia before working as a post-doctoral research fellow at McGill University for two years.
+He was hired as an Assistant Professor at Queen's in 2000, and he has been a visiting professor at Yale University, University of Colorado at Boulder, and the Vancouver School of Economics at UBC.
 His research focuses on North American economic history, environmental and natural resource economics, and law and economics.
-His papers cover diverse topics, including induced technological change, natural resource-led growth, 17th century whaling, trade policy responses to globalization, and the economic effects of Indigenous land claim settlements.
+His papers cover diverse topics, including policy and growth responses to globalization, induced technological change, natural resource-led growth, and the economic impact of the recognition of Indigenous rights in Canada.
 At Queen's Ian has taught undergraduate and graduate courses on North American and international economic history, and environmental and ecological economics.

 - "Responding to the First Era of Globalization: Canadian Trade Policy, 1870-1913," with Patrick Alexander, Journal of Economic History, September 2019, 79:3, 826-61.